abhishekjha193/The-order-dashboard/README.md

 # Order Management Dashboard

-A responsive Order Management Dashboard built using React + Vite.
+A responsive Order Management Dashboard built using React and Vite.

 ## Features